 - 7.1.1 Annual leave is regarded as essential to staff welfare and in the interests both of the employee and the Employer.
 Annual leave must be arranged in consultation with the employee's manager.
 The employee's wishes concerning the timing of leave will be met as far as possible.
-However, where a date convenient to the Employer cannot be agreed on with the employee, the Employer may decline to grant leave or may direct the employee to take leave at another time. - 7.1.2 All full-time employees, excluding Graduate Assistants, are entitled to paid annual leave of four weeks in each year, not including public holidays and the University holidays taken between Christmas and New Year, and Easter Tuesday.
-Part-time employees are entitled to paid annual leave calculated on a pro-rata basis. - 7.1.3 Graduate Assistants appointed for a one year term will be paid in lieu of annual leave 8% of salary at the end of their employment in accordance with the Holidays Act 2003.
-Graduate Assistants appointed for two or three year terms have an entitlement of 20 days annual leave per year and are expected to take their leave at the end of each year.
+However, where a date convenient to the Employer cannot be agreed on with the employee, the Employer may decline to grant leave or may direct the employee to take leave at another time. - All full-time employees, excluding Graduate Assistants, are entitled to paid annual leave of four weeks in each year, not including public holidays and the University holidays taken between Christmas and New Year, and Easter Tuesday.
+Part-time employees are entitled to paid annual leave calculated on a pro-rata basis.
+For the purposes of annual leave, a "week" of leave for an employee is based on their ordinary working week. - 7.1.3 Graduate Assistants appointed for a one year term will be paid in lieu of annual leave 8% of salary at the end of their employment in accordance with the Holidays Act 2003.
+Graduate Assistants appointed for two or three year terms have an entitlement of four weeks annual leave per year and are expected to take their leave at the end of each year.
 Any leave not taken will be paid on the expiry of the Agreement. - 7.1.4 Leave should be taken on an annual basis and not accumulated.
 With the written approval of the Employer an employee may take annual leave as it is accrued. - 7.1.5 Where an employee resigns or their employment terminates, any leave not taken will be paid.